isomerpages/govtech-stp/_singaporean-familial-ties-lane/00a-singaporean-FTL-overview.md

 - An immediate family member or relative of a Singapore Citizen or a Singapore Permanent Resident (PR);
 - A spouse-to-be of a Singapore Citizen or a Singapore PR;
-- A Signapore PR or ICA-LTVP IPA holder seeking to complete formalities for long-term immigration facilities; or
+- A Singapore PR or ICA-LTVP IPA holder seeking to complete formalities for long-term immigration facilities; or
 - A non-resident who has exceptional reasons for seeking entry to Singapore (e.g. death of a family member in Singapore).

 To apply for entry approval under this lane, please click the link [here](https://form.gov.sg/#!/5e3648e9405c180011dc5f9c).